D – Holiday Pay

 Conversely, if an absent employee is not paid the workday immediately preceding a regular holiday, he/she is not entitled to holiday pay for the successive regular holidays.
 (Ibid.)

-Note that holiday pay is mandatory for covered employees.
+Further, it is incorrect for some employers to think that no holiday pay is due in this situation because work started a day before the regular holiday.
+Remember, holiday pay is mandatory for covered employees.
 (Asian Transmission Corporation v.
-CA, supra.)
-Thus, there has to be an express provision of law that would deny any employee from the entitlement of holiday pay (e.g. being exempted).
-If there is none, holiday pay is due.
+CA, supra.).
+As such, there has to be an express provision of law that would deny any employee from the entitlement of holiday pay (e.g. being exempted).
+For example, there is the rule on absences.
+However, there is no such rule for work crossing-over a holiday.
+That being the case, holiday pay is due.

 “In cases of temporary or periodic shutdown and temporary cessation of work of an establishment, as when a yearly inventory or when the repair or cleaning of machineries and equipment is undertaken, the regular holidays falling within the period shall be compensated in accordance with the Rules Implementing the Labor Code, as amended.”
 (DOLE Handbook)